sora-xor/sora-docs/src/sora-builders.md

 ---
-title: "Sora Builders Program | Sora Docs"
+title: "SORA Builders Program | SORA Docs"
 head:
   - - meta
     - name: description
-      content: "Learn about the Sora Builders Program and how it supports developers in building decentralized applications (dApps) on the Sora Network.
-Discover the benefits of joining the program, the resources and support available, and the opportunities for collaboration and recognition within the Sora ecosystem."
+      content: "Learn about the SORA Builders Program and how it supports developers in building decentralized applications (dApps) on the SORA Network.
+Discover the benefits of joining the program, the resources and support available, and the opportunities for collaboration and recognition within the SORA ecosystem."
   - - meta
     - name: keywords
-      content: "Sora Builders Program, developers, decentralized applications, dApps, Sora Network, resources, support, collaboration, Sora ecosystem"
+      content: "SORA Builders Program, developers, decentralized applications, dApps, SORA Network, resources, support, collaboration, SORA ecosystem"
 ---

 # SORA Builders Programme